-Two of the most relevant feedback loops are reinforcement loops three and twelve.
-Reinforcement loop three shows that the rise in bicycle use leads to a better design, increased cycling infrastructure, and improved connectivity.
-With these improvements, cycling travel time is reduced, motivating more cycling trips.
+Two of the most relevant feedback loops are reinforcement loops 3 and 12.
+Reinforcement loop 3 shows that the rise in bicycle use leads to a better design and increase in cycling infrastructure and improves connectivity.
+With these improvements, cycling travel time reduces, motivating more cycling trips.
 This motivation leads to a rise in bicycle ownership, increasing bicycle use.
-The reinforcement loop twelve shows that the increase in bicycle use recognises women in public spaces, thus promoting changes in cycling behaviours.
+The reinforcement loop 12 shows that the increase in bicycle use recognises women in public spaces, thus promoting changes in cycling behaviours.
 These changes improve civic culture, create safe environments for cyclists, and improve safety perception.
 A better safety perception increases bicycle use.
-Appendix B shows the description of the 24 feedback loops.